Evolving Curricula with Regret-Based Environment Design: Additional Experimental Results

-\textbf{POET Generated Levels} We also evaluated our agents on the six ``Extremely Challenging'' environments highlighted in the original POET paper.
+\textbf{POET Generated Levels} We also evaluated our agents on the six extremely challenging environments highlighted in the original POET paper.
 These represent some of the most difficult environment parameterizations produced by POET.
 Since each run of POET has a population of 20 agents, it is not clear if a single agent from any of their runs can solve more than one of these challenges.
 In addition, POET only solves a single fixed seed of these environments.
-Instead, we report the mean performance over a hundred random samples for each given parameterization, for all ten runs of \method{} with the mean and max performance (across seeds) shown in Table~\ref{table:poet_roseplot_test}.
+Instead, we report the mean performance over 100 samples for each given parameterization, for all 10 runs of \method{}.
+We report the mean and max performance across all training seeds and trials for each environment parameterization in Table~\ref{table:poet_roseplot_test}.